Our Team:

 Presila Mason

-Program Manager (Westview Centennial S.S., Marc Garneau C.I., and Greenwood S.S.)
+Program Manager (Central Technical School, Westview Centennial S.S., Marc Garneau C.I., and Greenwood S.S.)

 Program Administrator